-The members of the Audit Committee during 2015 were Mr. Katz (Chair), Mr. Alsfine (since January 7, 2015), Mr. DeLoach, Mr. Reddin and Ms. James (until April 14, 2015).
-The Committee held ten meetings in 2015, one of which was a joint meeting with the Risk Management Committee.
+The members of the Audit Committee during 2017 were Mr. Katz (Chair), Mr. Alsfine, Mr. DeLoach and Mr. Reddin.
+The Committee held nine meetings in 2017, one of which was a joint meeting with the Risk Management Committee.
 Our Board has determined that each member of the Audit Committee meets the requisite independence and other qualification requirements for audit committee membership and qualifies as an "audit committee financial expert" within the meaning of Item 407(d)(5) of Regulation S-K under the Exchange Act.
 Designation or identification of a person as an "audit committee financial expert" does not impose any duties, obligations or liability that are greater than the duties, obligations and liability imposed on such person as a member of the Audit Committee and the Board of Directors in the absence of such designation or identification.